yeti/manticore-django/README.md

 * Vagrant will use the repository copy of `vagrant_settings.py` and `manage.py` for your Django project.
 Local changes to the database and celery tasks will not take effect until `fab vagrant up` or `fab vagrant deploy` is run.

-* To use `local_settings.py` and the working (non-repository) copy instead of `vagrant_settings.py` and the repository copy for migrations and celery, prefix all your tasks with `fab working`.
+* To use `local_settings.py` and the working (non-repository) copy, prefix all your tasks with `fab working`. working uses the same FABRIC configuration as vagrant.

 * *NEVER* specify `VIRTUALENV_HOME` as the vagrant directory because it *will erase your local project*.